skypjack/entt/README.md

     for(auto entity: ecs.view<Position, Velocity>()) {
         auto &position = ecs.get<Position>(entity);
         auto &velocity = ecs.get<Velocity>(entity);
-        // do whatever is needed with position and velocity (void)position;
-        (void)velocity;
+        // ...
     }
 }
 ```

 ## Motivation

 I started working on `EnTT` because of the wrong reason: my goal was to beat another well known open source _ECS_ in terms of performance.
 I did it, of course, but it wasn't much satisfying.
 Actually it wasn't satisfying at all.
-The fastest and nothing more, fairly little indeed.<br/>
+The fastest and nothing more, fairly little indeed.
 When I realized it, I tried hard to keep intact the great performance and to add all the features I want to see in my _ECS_ at the same time.

 Today `EnTT` is finally what I was looking for: still faster than its rivals, a really good API and an amazing set of features.

 ### Performance

-As it stands right now, `EnTT` is just fast enough for my requirements if compared to my first choice (a well known open source _ECS_ that was already amazingly fast).<br/>
+As it stands right now, `EnTT` is just fast enough for my requirements if compared to my first choice (that was already amazingly fast indeed).<br/>
-Here is a comparision (both of them compiled with GCC 7.2.0 on a Dell XPS 13 coming from the late 2014):
+Here is a comparision between the two (both of them compiled with GCC 7.2.0 on a Dell XPS 13 out of the mid 2014):

 | Benchmark | EntityX (experimental/compile_time) | EnTT |
 |-----------|-------------|-------------|